dearfrankg/font-strategies/README.md

 ## font-display

+> WARNING
+- only supported by chrome and opera at this time
+- does not work with google-fonts or typekit because they control their CSS

+This is a new CSS descriptor that goes inside a @font-face block.
+It tell the browser to render the backup font until the web font is loaded then swap.
+The default browser behavior is FOIT.
+You can accomplish this behavior with JS but one line of CSS is better.

-Add a new font-display: swap descriptor to your @font-face block to opt-in to FOUT on browsers that support it.
+The font-display: swap descriptor to your @font-face block to opt-in to FOUT on browsers that support it.
 Optionally, font-display: fallback or font-display: optional can be used if you consider web fonts to be unnecessary to the design.

 RECOMMENDATION: Definitely add it to your @font-face blocks, but by itself it’s not sufficient.

 ## preload

+> WARNING
+- only supported by chrome at this time

 Add <link rel="preload" href="font.woff2" as="font" type="font/woff2" crossorigin> to fetch your font sooner.
 Pairs nicely with an unceremonious @font-face block and feel free to also throw in the font-display descriptor as well for bonus points.